vtisweden/java-projects/samgods/docs/README.md

 ## Shipper choices

 Each sender/receiver (producer/consumer) pair of network nodes may have, per commodity, one or more shipment relations of different size.
 Shipper choices are modeled individually per shipment relation.
-They comprise (i) choice of transport chain, and (ii) choice of shipment size (and, resultingly, shipment frequency).
-The underlying choice model is of multinomial logit form, currently a linear-in-parameters adaptation of the model described [here](https://swopec.hhs.se/vtiwps/abs/vtiwps2024_005.htm).
+They comprise (i) choice of transport chain, and (ii) choice of shipment size (and, resultingly, annual shipment frequency).
+The underlying choice model is of multinomial logit form, currently a linear-in-parameters adaptation of what is described [here](https://swopec.hhs.se/vtiwps/abs/vtiwps2024_005.htm).

 The choice model is implemented in the package `se.vti.samgods.logistics.choice`.
-This is parallelized code to evaluate the choices of many shippers simultaneously.
+This is parall code to evaluate the choices of many shippers simultaneously.

 ## Carrier choices and consolidation

 The model makes the fundamental assumption that (i) vehicles move in loops and that (ii) each vehicle loop is operated by one carrier.
 (An extension to carriers interacting across loops is underway.)
-The carrier operating a given loop which type of vehicle and how many vehicles to use to serve the transport demand arising along that loop.
+The carrier operating a given loop decides which type of vehicle and how many vehicles to use in order to serve the transport demand arising along that loop.

-The currently considered loop structure is very simple and serves as a placeholder for richer vehicle move patterns.
-Assume that shipments arrive at some network node for (further) transportation to some other network node.
-One loop is constructed for this node pair, with (i) vehicle movements and loads truly evaulated on the forward half-loop, and (ii) merely assuming that the return-half loop happens with the same vehicle loads and, hence, costs.
-It is illustrated below.
+The currently considered loop structure is very simple and serves as a placeholder for richer vehicle movement patterns.
+Assume that shipments arrive at some network node for transportation to some other network node.
+One loop is constructed for this node pair, with (i) vehicle movements and loads properly evaulated on the forward half-loop, and (ii) merely assuming that the return-half loop happens with the same vehicle loads and, hence, costs.
+This is illustrated below.

 ![](half-loop-consolidation.png)

-This is in principle similar to TRV-samgods.
-A difference is that VTI-samgods explicitly models the annual time-line of shipment days.
-In the consolidation model, this is accounted for as follows. (i) When a shipper chooses an annual shipment frequency, it is assumed that the realized number of shipments per year follows a Possion distribution with expectation equal to the chosen shipment frequency. (ii) Carriers can consolidate along the daily time line by consolidating all shipments arising within, say, one week. (iii) The probability that there at all arise shipments within a week, and the expected amount of shipments *given* that shipments arise at all are then the basis for dimensining the deployed vehicle fleet.
+This is in principle similar to TRV-Samgods.
+A difference is that VTI-Samgods explicitly models the annual time-line of shipment days.
+In the consolidation model, this is accounted for as follows. (i) When a shipper chooses an annual shipment frequency, it is assumed that the realized number of shipments per year follows a Possion distribution with expectation equal to the chosen shipment frequency. (ii) Carriers can make use of the daily time line by consolidating all shipments arising within, say, one week. (iii) This allows carriers to anticipate the probability that shipments arise at all within a given week, as well as the expected amount of shipments arising *given* that there are at all shipments within that week.

+Consolidation is implemented in the package `se.vti.samgods.transportation.consolidation`.
+This is parallel code to evaluate the consolidation choices of many shippers simultaneously.